 AIS is one of only a very few international schools in Hong Kong to offer the full AP programme, which includes 16 AP subjects and the AP Capstone.
 All high school students must earn a minimum of 24 Carnegie Credits to graduate with an AIS High School Diploma, and courses are taken in English, maths, science, humanities, visual and performing arts, PE and health, world languages, and computer science and technology.
 Typically, AIS students also take one or more AP courses while in high school.

-The school arts programme includes drama, and art and music.
-Just one look at AIS’ busy calendar of annual talent shows, assembly performances, art exhibition and school productions gives you an idea of its passion for the creative arts.
-As part of the curriculum, all middle school students learn the basics of guitar, percussion, and keyboards, and high school students can choose to study music technology; extra-curricular activities include the middle school choir, AIS concert band and jazz band.
+The school arts programme includes drama, art, and music.
+Just one look at AIS’ busy calendar of annual talent shows, assembly performances, art exhibitions, and school productions gives you an idea of its passion for the creative arts.
+As part of the curriculum, all middle school students learn the basics of guitar, percussion, and keyboards, and high school students can choose to study music technology; extra-curricular activities include the middle school choir, AIS concert band, and jazz band.

 AIS embraces e-learning, from its dedicated computer labs and computer pods to its e-library and use of electronic versions of core textbooks.
 All Grade 4 and 5 students are provided with a Chromebook, and all middle and high school students are required to Bring Your Own Technology (BYOT) to school.

 AIS does see itself as one international school, though.
 There are plenty of school-wide events to bring students together, from Literacy Week and Celebrate Kindness Week to a monthly free dress day to raise money charity.
 You can’t overlook the importance of a strong house system either.
-The three houses – Phoenix, Tigers and Dragons – feature red, white and blue and symbolic creatures to represent the American and international influence on the school.
+The three houses – Phoenix, Tigers, and Dragons – feature symbolic creatures of red, white, and blue, to represent the American and international influence on the school.

 US standardised tests are taken by all Grade 3 to 12 students, and formal SAT examinations begin in Grade 8.
 AP exams are not required for university placement, although they can show universities how capable a student is of handling college-level work.
 In 2016, 92.3% of those taking the Advanced Placement (AP) exams scored a GPA of 3+; considering that anything above 3 is considered a pass mark, this figure is very reassuring.
 Also, 54 AIS students received AP Scholar Awards from the College Board.